 The gallery is lined with the family’s book collection and offers a space to enjoy the view and the books.

 Dark stained timber structural elements supporting the roof are common in the old and new parts of the house.
 At the front, a series of pitched roof forms articulate the bedroom spaces.
+At the rear, the facade opens to the garden.

 The project extends an existing home for a private client who have a grandchild with special needs.
 The Ground Floor is reconfigured so that it is much more suitable for both her and the clients needs.
 A new ramped side entrance allows for a ramped access to the property.